Don’t worry, there is an easy fix. All you have to do is to upgrade to the latestversion of Chrome, Firefox, Internet Explorer or Safari.

 The Group makes large-scale land acquisitions through Letter B Land Exchange Entitlements in the New Territories and builds industrial as well as residential properties in Tsuen Wan and Kwai Chung.

-Chinachem is the first real estate developer in Hong Kong to offer instalment sales plans.
+Chinachem is one of the first real estate developers in Hong Kong to offer instalment sales plans.

 The Group purchases land in Shatin, in accordance with the government's “satellite town” policy.